 What’s not to love about a city that uses sheep as lawnmowers?!?

-Located about 25 km northeast of Edmonton lies the City of Fort Saskatchewan.
-It is part of the Edmonton CMA (census metropolitan area) and the Edmonton Metropolitan Region Board, a regional growth management board.
-It’s proximity to petrochemical facilities ensures that the City of Fort Saskatchewan plays a critical role in Alberta’s Industrial Heartland and the economy of the province.
+The City of Fort Saskatchewan is located 25 km northeast of the City of Edmonton, part of the CMA (census metropolitan area) and the Edmonton Metropolitan Region Board.
+Fort Saskatchewan plays a critical role in Alberta’s Industrial Heartland and the economy of the province – it is a major hub for petrochemical production.

 The Water Tower